 3. Great-Tailed Grackle

-Great Tailed Grackle was spotted accidentally in Ontario.
 If we talk about the size of male grackles, they are long and slender blackbirds.
-The adult females of this species have dark brown colour on their backs which makes them different from adult males.
+Adult females of this species have dark brown skin on their backs, which makes them different from adult males.

 Botanical Name: Quiscalus mexicanus